luckplat/PicoWinder-FFB-PRO/README.md

 * Gameport / DA-15 version
 * RP2040 or RP2040-Zero
 * appropriate DA-15 interface wiring
-* SideWinder external power supply
+* original or compatible SideWinder external power supply

-This project is specifically intended for the **Force Feedback Pro Gameport joystick**, not the later native-USB SideWinder Force Feedback 2.
+This project is intended for the **Force Feedback Pro Gameport joystick**, not the later native-USB SideWinder Force Feedback 2.

-See the hardware documentation in this repository before wiring the joystick.
+See the repository hardware documentation before wiring the adapter.

 ---

-## Development rule — A22 is frozen
+## Development rule

-**A22 is frozen because it works.**
+The current firmware is **FINAL because it works**.

-Do not casually "clean up" or optimize:
+Do not casually modify or "clean up":

-* SideWinder message pacing
+* message pacing
-* reset guard timing
+* reset timing
-* native auto-center handling
+* auto-center handling
-* Condition semantics
+* DirectInput/PID semantics
-* effect table handling
-* periodic gain translation
+* effect gain translation
-* Spring response / LUT
+* Spring response
-* X/Y filtering
+* axis filters
-* slider state machine
-* Z-axis mapping and slew
-* USB/HID execution paths
+* USB/HID paths

-without first identifying a reproducible defect.
+without first finding a reproducible defect.

-Any future modification should ideally include:
+Future changes should ideally include:

 1. reproduction of the problem
 2. USBPcap capture
-3. identification of the exact failure point
+3. identification of the failure
-4. one controlled firmware change
+4. one controlled modification
 5. before/after comparison
 6. binary audit
-7. real SideWinder hardware test
+7. real hardware testing

 A successful compile alone is **not** sufficient validation.